Reading Time: 6 mins 1st June 2024

 On current evidence, one could reasonably believe that Earth has possibly reached, or is very close to reaching the critical +1.5°C temperature increase over pre-industrial temperature levels.

-Reading Time: 8 mins 30th October 2021
+Reading Time: 8 mins30th October 2021

 Author: Robert Watson